TechBete/Comp3900-Project-Babelr/README.md

 >```./dockerInstall.sh```

 This shell script should be run on the first installation of the platform.
 It will install and build all the necessary containers, networks, packages, and volumes for the platform.
-A prompt will also present it self for validation for running the script.This script comprises of the following docker command ```docker-compose up --build```
+A prompt will also present itself for validation for running the script.This script comprises of the following docker command ```docker-compose up --build```

 > ```./dockerRebuild.sh```

 This script will remove all volumes, containers, networks and saved data inside docker.
 The shell script will also create the overall framework.
-A prompt will also present it self for validation.
+A prompt will also present itself for validation.
 This script comprises of the following docker commands ```docker-compose down -v and docker-compose up --build```

 > ```./dockerBoot.sh```